 And just like that, it’s gone.

 I didn’t think I owned much.
-After I’d left my apartment in Iowa, giving away my table and chairs, my dresser and couch, I’d moved to Denver by myself in … Continue reading you let go
+After I’d left my apartment in Iowa, giving away my table and chairs, my dresser and couch, I’d moved to Colorado by myself in … Continue reading you let go

 “Are you sure you don’t need another cup of coffee?”
 Nick asked as we hugged goodbye.
 I shook my head with embarrassment.
 “I’m actually gonna grab something at Casey’s.
 I … Continue reading there’s no place like home